From a lot to a little, how much are you cooking these days?

 As is the Flor de Jamaica (hibiscus flower) and Mango ones pictured above.

 I haven’t posted a recipe for those on the site yet but essentially I add pieces of ripe mango to each popsicle mold then pour Agua de Jamaica over the top and freeze.
+They are inspired by the ones from Pati Jinich linked below.

 So easy and so good.